 Cold-weather cycling base layers

-What should you consider when you're buying a base layer for winter use?
+Important factors to consider when buying a base layer for winter use:

 - Material: you want a fabric that will provide warmth and insulation.

 - Fit: just like a summer base layer, a winter layer also needs to be close fitting; to ensure you're trapping a layer of insulating air between body and fabric.

 - Cut: winter base layers can be short sleeve or long sleeve - personal preference comes in here, but also how adaptable you require your base layer to be.